SlothQL/tyrannogotchi/README.md

 ### Extensions

-- Random events for example all dinosaurs breaking out of their pens
+- Random events such as all dinosaurs breaking out of their pens
 - Score system where the user receives points for taking care of the dinosaurs
 - Drag and drop for putting dinosaurs into the pens